 The ghost gave a tentative but hopeful nod, eager to remember the important things she had forgotten.

-Namine stepped forward, and stood before the ghost with the posture and grace of a ballerina's first position.
+Namine stepped forward before the ghost with the posture and grace of a ballerina's first position.
 Her eyes were closed and her breath deep and even in meditation.
-Her audience, both physical and not, watched her eagerly.
-After a moment, Namine opened her eyes, which were dark with concentration, and raised her arms toward the spirit.
+Her audience, physical and not, watched her eagerly.
+After a moment, Namine opened her eyes and raised her arms toward the spirit.
 Her hands began to sway like an easy breeze, and the ghostly girl moved with her, seemingly hypnotized.
 Slowly, she began tracing out odd patterns with her fingers as if playing an invisible piano, and the golden haze surrounding the ghost shimmied and quivered like smoke.
 They moved like this for several tense minutes.
 Then, with a final flick of her delicate fingers, Namine released the ghost from whatever hold she'd had over her, and stepped back, apparently finished with her spell.

 The girl gazed at them, mirroring their surprise.
 Then her face broke out in an infectious grin.